-In 2005 after a failed engagement, I set out to do something I hadn’t really done before even though I was already 27 years old – date.
+In 2005, after a failed engagement, I set out to do something I hadn’t really done before even though I was already 27 years old – date.
 Yes, I had been in relationships before and there were those crazy college years.
 However, I had never really dated.
-In a time before online dating you met people through ACTUAL social networks that did not include the information super highway which we now know as the internet.
+In a time before online dating, you met people through ACTUAL social networks that did not include the information super highway which we now know as the internet.
 Through friends, work, or going out and talking to random strangers in broad daylight (GASP!) was how you met new people.
 You clicked with someone and took it from there.
-Twelve years, a lot of dates and membership fees, and some almost-unbelievable-if-they-hadn’t-actually-happened-to-me stories later, the world of dating is completely different.
+Thirteen years, a lot of dates and membership fees, and some almost-unbelievable-if-they-hadn’t-actually-happened-to-me stories later, the world of dating is completely different.
 Online dating options are endless –Match, eHarmony, Tinder, Hinge, Bumble, etc. I have dated and been on all of the most common sites and apps.
 My friends have heard all the stories.

 Relationships can be messy, but dating?
 Dating in the 21st century challenges your self worth almost daily.
 It takes an emotional toll on you after a while.
 Every couple months, I have to delete accounts and apps and take a break from time to time to remember the larger picture of why I continue to torture myself.
 I would like to believe I’m closer to finding a person to spend my life with – I have to be right?
 You know, in the exact same way every day of living is really bringing me closer to death.
 Some days I have questioned everything about myself and wonder what’s wrong with me.
 Why is it so hard for me to find someone I like that actually likes me back?
 On other days I’m proud of the work I have done – on myself, by myself, for myself – and I am optimistic that I will find the guy who is going to be my best friend that I can’t keep my hands off.